shecodes-students/kitchen-sessions/README.md

 > Because of this, `echo` never actually "sees" $? in its list of arguments!
 All it sees is "0" (or whatever the exit status of the last program might have been)

-Because `bash` does a simple search-and-replace operation to the whole command line before executing anyting, the use of variables is not limited to arguments.
+Because `bash` does a simple search-and-replace operation to the whole command line before executing anything, the use of variables is not limited to arguments.
 For example, try:

 ``` sh
 $ $EDITOR